Flingocho/Flingocho/README.md

 These past few months have been... an experience.
 Mostly involving staring at a screen, questioning my life choices, and occasionally producing something resembling functional code.
 The goal is supposedly "elegant, high-performance code" and "thrilling projects."
 We'll see how that goes. 🙄

-I document this questionable journey on [**GitHub**](https://github.com/Flingocho).
+I document this questionable journey on GitHub.
 If you stumble upon my code and have actual, constructive advice (or just want to point and laugh), feel free. 🤷‍♂️

 ## 🏆 My Projects Portfolio